The Persistence of Retracted Papers on Wikipedia: Introduction

 Our paper contributes to CSCW research on collaborative knowledge infrastructures in four ways.
 First, it shifts the focus from Wikipedia’s well-documented responsiveness to high-salience events to its underexamined handling of low-visibility epistemic breakdowns, such as retracted scientific papers.
-Second, it provides a large-scale empirical analysis of how retracted citations persist—or are corrected—across academic domains, revealing how features such as social media signals, retraction reasons, and editor numbers are associated with repair outcomes.
-Third, it highlights a disconnect between reference-level flagging and substantive in-text repair.
-By focusing our analysis on corrections visible within the article body, we highlight how automated signals in the reference section may not translate into the human editorial work required to address problematic citations for a general reader appropriately.
-This indicates a broader design gap between machine-generated alerts and editorial workflows.
+Second, it provides a large-scale empirical analysis of how retracted citations persist—or are corrected—across academic domains, revealing how features such as social media signals, open access status, automated tools (e.g., RetractionBot), and page-level organization (e.g., number of categories) are associated with repair outcomes.
+Third, it highlights a critical division of labor between reference-level flagging and substantive in-text repair.
+While our results show that automated interventions (e.g., RetractionBot) significantly accelerate the correction process, they primarily serve as technical signals that catalyze human editorial work rather than replace it.
+This indicates a broader design gap between machine-generated alerts and editorial workflows: while machine-generated alerts are effective at surfacing issues, the contextual reader-facing correction remains a distinctly human task.
 Finally, it provides actionable opportunities for design, suggesting how Wikipedia’s tools, workflows, or interfaces might better support editors in identifying and repairing citation-level credibility failures.